 - 1/4 teaspoon cayenne pepper

-- Salt and pepper, to taste
+- Salt, to taste

-- Whisk together remaining ingredients and add tofu, coating well.
+Whisk together remaining ingredients and add tofu, coating well.
 Let it marinate in the refrigerator for at least two hours, and up to overnight.

 Preheat an outdoor grill to medium heat.
 Oil the grate lightly.

 Place tofu or bamboo skewers on the grill and cook until lightly browned on all sides (about five minutes), basting occasionally with extra marinade.
 Serve hot.

 - If you make kabobs, choose vegetables such as onions, cherry tomatoes, and red, green, and yellow peppers.
 If you can handle more spice, you can grill jalapenos or other chiles on the kabobs.
 Squares of cilantro lime grilled tofu go great with rice and beans on a traditional Mexican plate.